 Case reports are short discussions of a case or case series with unique features not previously described which make an important teaching point or scientific observation.
 They may describe novel techniques or use equipment, or new information on diseases of importance.
 It consists of English Abstracts (Unstructured), Introduction, Case Report, Discussion, Acknowledgements, Author’s Contributions, and References (Up to 30).
 Sample

-Editorial should be written by either the editor-in-chief or the editorial board.
+Editorials are articles should be written in relevant and new data of journals’ filed by either the editor in chief or the editorial board.

 G. Images in biology

 Images in biology should focus on a single case with an interesting illustration such as a photograph, histological specimen, or investigation.
 Color images are welcomed.
 The text should be brief and informative.

 Letter to the editors are in response to previously published Cell J articles, and may also include interesting cases that do not meet the requirement of being truly exceptional, as well as other brief technical or clinical notes of general interest.
 Sample

 Debates are articles which show a discussion of the positive and negative view of the author concerning all aspect of the issue relevant to scientific research.
 Sample

 It is recommended to see the guidelines for reporting different kinds of manuscripts here.
 This guide explains how to prepare the manuscript for submission.
 Before submitting, we suggest authors to familiarize themselves with Cell J format and content by reading the journal via the website (www.celljournal.org).
 The corresponding author ensures that all authors are included in the author list and agree with its order, and they must be aware of the manuscript submission.